Carlson: Bank of America Gave Private Customer Info to Federal Law Enforcement Without Consent -- 'You're Being Treated Like a Member of al Qaeda'

 During the opening of Thursday’s broadcast of Fox News Channel’s “Tucker Carlson Tonight,” host Tucker Carlson revealed in his monologue that Bank of America offered its customers’ private financial information to law enforcement as a way to aid the investigation into the January 6 U.S. Capitol incident.

-Bank of America responded to Fox News Channel’s request for comment by acknowledging it did reveal customer information but adding that it was in compliance with the law.
+Bank of America responded to Fox News Channel’s request for comment by not directly acknowledging such conduct but added that actions were in compliance with the law.

 Transcript as follows:

-Note: Editor’s Note (10:12 p.m.
-ET, 2/4/21): Story was updated to clarify Bank of America did not acknowledge revealing customer private information and to include the following statement from Bank of America: